 Well, it may be unpleasant to talk about, but we all know that as we get older, our social circles tend to shrink.
 There’s the obvious reason, people pass on, but it can also be more of a task to get around as we age.
 This can lead to increased isolation, loneliness, and even depression that can have profound effects on both our physical health and mental well-being.

 It's important for seniors to remain socially active and engaged to ensure overall wellness and a feeling of belonging.
-A recent study from a professor of psychology at Michigan State University presents convincing evidence that friendships play a role as important (if not more so) as family ties in the overall well-being of seniors.
+A study from a professor of psychology at Michigan State University presents convincing evidence that friendships play a role as important (if not more so) as family ties in the overall well-being of seniors.

-As such, pen pals for seniors have taken off in recent years.
+As such, pen pal programs for seniors have taken off in recent years.
 Maybe you’ve heard the story of Marlene Brooks and Wanda Mills.
-They both live in Park Hills, Missouri, a typical small town just south of St. Louis.
-Ms. Mills, then 90 years old, found herself lonely and isolated in her home with few visitors or friends.
+They both live in Park Hills, Missouri, a small town just south of St. Louis.
+Mills, then 90 years old, found herself lonely and isolated in her home with few visitors or friends.
 Deciding to do something about it, she wrote to a neighbor just down the street, stating that she lived all alone and needed a friend.
 Her neighbor, whom she had not met, was so taken by the outreach that she went over and introduced herself the next day.
 The two formed a friendship, but the story doesn't stop there.
-Marlene, moved by the experience, started a Facebook group called Pen Pals For Seniors to help others share in the positive experience she and Ms. Mills shared.
+Brooks, moved by the experience, started a Facebook group called Pen Pals For Seniors to help others share in the positive experience she and Mills shared.

 Since then, a variety of services and similar Facebook groups have popped up.
 These are a great way to find people interested in corresponding by letter.
 Many of them have thousands of members and a track record of helping seniors (and others) forge meaningful relationships with new people.